Company rule in India: Trade

 Photograph of East India Company factory in Painam, Sonargaon, a major producer of the celebrated Dhaka muslins.

 "Mellor Mill" in Marple, Greater Manchester, England, was constructed in 1790–1793 for manufacturing muslin cloth.

 Opium Godown (Storehouse) in Patna, Bihar (c.
 1814).
 Patna was the centre of the Company opium industry.

 Indigo dye factory in Bengal.
 Bengal was the world's largest producer of natural indigo in the 19th century.

 Justice system

-Until the British gained control of Bengal in later part of 18th century, the system of justice there was presided over by the Nawab of Bengal himself, who, as the chief law officer, Nawāb Nāzim, attended to cases qualifying for capital punishment in his headquarters, Murshidabad.
+Until the British gained control of Bengal in the later part of the 18th century, the system of justice there was presided over by the Nawab of Bengal himself, who, as the chief law officer, Nawāb Nāzim, attended to cases qualifying for capital punishment in his headquarters, Murshidabad.
 His deputy, the Naib Nāzim, attended to the slightly less important cases.
 The ordinary lawsuits belonged to the jurisdiction of a hierarchy of court officials consisting of faujdārs, muhtasils, and kotwāls.
 In the rural areas, or the Mofussil, the zamindars—the rural overlords with the hereditary right to collect rent from peasant farmers—also had the power to administer justice.
 This they did with little routine oversight, being required to report only their judgments in capital punishment cases to the Nawāb.